f-jiang/vex-robot-2015/README.md

 the holonomic drive to be quite good at navigating tight spaces where sudden changes in direction were frequent and necessary.

 The robot code is based on a loop in which we listen to controller input and perform the corresponding robot action.
 A scalable slew rate controller was implemented in order to reduce gear wear.
 Also, the shooting distance can be adjusted manually or assigned to a number of commonly used presets.
+The code is powered by the [PROS Kernel for the VEX Cortex Microcontroller](https://github.com/purduesigbots/pros) rather than the more common RobotC.